Vages/svelte-snake-workshop/TASKS.md

 - Start screen
 - Restart button on the game over screen

-Start with the state of the repository after part 6 and try to make these functions without looking at the solution.
+Try to make these functions without looking at the code in `src/routes/finished-game`.
+You can use the solution to the last task as a starting point.

 ### Task 7.2: Other games